AgoraIO-Community/VideoLoaderAPI/iOS/README.md

           }

           return true
+      } onRequireRenderVideo: { _ in
+            // The Best Time for Anchor Rendering return nil
       } completion: { [weak self] in
           guard let self = self else {return}
           //Got clicked and entered the room details page